thegrumpys/odop/docs/design/ExecuteCapability.md

 ## Investigate alternatives to assist implementation of the Execute, Demo and Tutorial features

+**December 2019 update**
+This feature has been implemented without using any of the 3rd party alternatives below.
+&nbsp;

 The Execute feature is the basis of demo and tutorial sessions in the CLI software.
 The CLI EXECUTE command has provisions for:
  - user control of  pacing